aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

 that databases are closed cleanly.
 So, application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB.

+Since the C :code:`atexit` functionality does not work in Go, use "defer yottadb.Exit()" at the outermost Go function in a user application, to ensure proper rundown

 -------------------
 Go IsLittleEndian()